adobe/aem-contrib-wcm-components/react/react-core-spa/README.md

 Carousel (V1)
 Tabs (v2)

+## how does this help me??

+Please check the github source folder ( react maven sub module ) on how this all works together You leverage these classes by importing them and then exposing them using MapTo.
+Example provided in react-spacomponents-example-project >  in mapping.js.

+If you need nothing else, you just need to provide styling and you are done.
+If you  need to extend the classes, source code, you can overload methods at will, they are all overrideable.

+## why such shitty docs??

+Well, I am not an engineer, I am a consultant, and work for the customer always comes first.
+I don't have time to provide extensive documentation at this point.
+Perhaps in the future, but no promises!
+Feel free to improve the documentation by providing PR's.

 ## Legal disclaimer

 This project is licensed under the Apache V2 License.
 See [LICENSE](LICENSE) for more information.